 In Ms. Panovich’s earlier tenure with Erie Development from 1988 through 1990, as Vice President of Management she was responsible for the management and redevelopment of shopping centers.
 Prior to that, Ms. Panovich held a position in the Equity Properties Construction Management Division, responsible for the redevelopment of major properties.
 Most notably, she managed the redevelopment of Ford City Mall.

-Ms. Panovich holds a Bachelors Degree in Business from Davenport University of Business; an Associate Degree in Art from Grand Rapids Junior College, is a member of the International Council of Shopping Centers (ICSC) and Women in Retail Leasing (WIRL).
+Ms. Panovich holds a Bachelor’s Degree in Business from Davenport University; an Associate Degree in Art from Grand Rapids Junior College, is a member of the International Council of Shopping Centers (ICSC) and Women in Retail Leasing (WIRL).
 Ms. Panovich also serves on the Marshall Bennett Institute of Real Estate at Roosevelt University in Chicago, Illinois, the Marquette University Center for Real Estate Advisory Board, and was the past President of the College of DuPage Foundation Board.
 In 2013, Michelle was awarded the Lifetime Achievement Award from Roosevelt University.